Jan Karon

 Jan Karon (born March 14, 1937) is an American novelist who writes for both adults and young readers.
 She is the author of the New York Times-bestselling Mitford novels, featuring Father Timothy Kavanagh, an Episcopal priest, and the fictional village of Mitford.
 Her most recent Mitford novel, My Beloved, was released in October 2025.

-She has been designated a lay Canon for the Arts in the Episcopal Diocese of Quincy (Illinois) by Keith Ackerman, Episcopal Bishop of Quincy, and in May 2000 she was awarded the Degree, Doctor of Humane Letters honoris causa by Nashotah House, a theological seminary in Nashotah, Wisconsin. {“More from Mitford” Volume 4, Number 10, Fall 2000.} In 2015, she was awarded the Library of Virginia's Literary Lifetime Achievement Award.
+She has been designated a lay Canon for the Arts in the Episcopal Diocese of Quincy (Illinois) by Keith Ackerman, Episcopal Bishop of Quincy, and in May 2000 she was awarded the Degree, Doctor of Humane Letters honoris causa by Nashotah House, a theological seminary in Nashotah, Wisconsin.
+In 2015, she was awarded the Library of Virginia's Literary Lifetime Achievement Award.

 Early life

 Jan Karon was born in the Blue Ridge foothills town of Lenoir, North Carolina as Janice Meredith Wilson.
 She was named after the novel Janice Meredith.
 Before she was 4, her parents split up and left her with her maternal grandparents on a farm a few miles away in Hudson, North Carolina.

-Her mother Wanda, who was 15 at Jan's birth, went to Charlotte.
-Her father, Robert Wilson, joined the Royal Canadian Air Force.
-At age 12, Jan moved from Hudson to Charlotte, to rejoin her mother, who had married Toby Setzer and had two more children.
-She dropped out of school in ninth grade at age 14, and married Robert Freeland in South Carolina, where girls her age could do so legally.
+She dropped out of school in ninth grade at age 14 and married Robert Freeland in South Carolina, where girls her age could do so legally.
 Freeland, who was five years older, worked at a Charlotte tire store, while Jan worked in a clothing store.

 At age 15, she gave birth to her only child, Candace Freeland.

-Jan and Freeland's marriage was troubled from the beginning, and tragedy rocked it further.
-While Freeland was sitting in a car with one of his brothers and one or more friends, a gun was handed through the window and went off.
-The bullet punctured one of Robert Freeland's lungs and chipped his spine, nearly killing him and leaving him paralyzed.
-Jan was distraught, the marriage suffered, and she filed for divorce.
+Jan and Freeland's marriage was troubled.
+Freeland was left paralyzed by a gun accident during their first year of marriage.
+The young couple was not able to cope together and later divorced when Jan was 18.